ffarago-amelco/Mobile-SDK-Integration-Guide/Android Integration Guide/Optipush - Deep Links.md

 ```

 ## Optional: Customize Optipush message
-You add icons & color your Optipush message by adding the following meta-data:
+You add icons & color to your Optipush message by adding the following meta-data to `manifest.xml`:

 ```xml
 <meta-data